Skip to main content

 What is RSV?

-RSV (respiratory syncytial virus) is a common winter virus, which almost all children have had by the time they are two years old.
+RSV is a common virus that spreads in autumn and winter.
+Almost all children have had RSV by the time they are two years old.
 It is common for older children and adults to have the virus again.

 For most people, RSV causes a mild illness, such as a cough or cold.
 However, babies under one year of age and older adults are at risk of becoming very unwell.
 Sometimes, people who get ill from RSV infection need to go to hospital.
 RSV can be more dangerous for some people, especially those with certain health conditions.
 It may even cause death.